FrancescoSaverioZuppichini/Distributed-Algorithm-USI-2018/README.md

 These properties ensure **linearizability**
-## Multi-primary passive replication 😍
+## Multi-primary passive replication or deferred update😍
 *Multi is better than one - Umberto Sani*

 *active* and *passive* replicaiton are good high availability but not for high performance.